ShahzainAhmed/NumbersDivisbleInRange/README.md

 ## Problem Solution:
 - Take in the upper range and lower range limit from the user.
-- Take in the number to be divided
+- Take in the number to be divided by from the user.